-When planning the system, electrical connections of the UPS which exceed 3,000 VA must be realised by a specialist electrical company.
+For planning purposes, it should be noted that the electrical connection of UPS above 3,000 VA requires a specialist electrical company.

-10 Backup and restore
+Data backup and restore

 Data backup refers to the copying of data on a computer system onto another storage medium or another computer system, either in part of in full.
 The Recovery Time Objective (RTO) and acceptable data loss as a result of disruptions (Recovery Point Objective (RPO)) significantly influence the selection of hardware and software.